What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 Snowshoeing in Kananaskis – Sawmill Creek Trails

-The Sawmill Creek Trails run from the Chester Day Use Area southeast to the Sawmill Day Use Area, about a 6 kilometre drive apart.
+The Sawmill Creek Trails run from the Chester Day Use Area southeast to the Sawmill Day Use Area, about a 6 km drive apart.
 These trails are not groomed or track-set but some of them are very well used.
 On others – like the more remote section of the Snowdrift Trail you might have to break trail – which was the situation we ran into.

 I did the Snowdrift Trail one way with the help of a friend and a car shuttle.
 It was well-marked and offered peek-a-boo views, a nice area around a lake and a good workout because of the trail breaking.
 If you’ve already done the Chester and Rummel Lake trails then these ones are worth it for a day – though they’re definitely not as pretty.